 There are a number of shows where despite knowing a lot about them, I’ve not yet seen them live.
 I could tell you all about their production history, or perform some of the numbers in a one woman show – but I couldn’t tell you what it feels like to experience it on stage, which makes my heart ache.
 I was inspired to write this post to let the Universe know that I’d like to see these productions at one point in my life, and if I’m able to do so, I can die happy :).
 So please Universe, let’s make it happen.
 Thanks in advance.

 Jason Robert Brown is one of my favourite musical theatre composers and this rousing score is unlike any of his other works.
 In Parade, Leo Frank is convicted of the rape and murder of one of his factory girls, Mary Fagin.
 Of all the shows I would like to see, I feel like this one stands miles above the rest.
-I know the cast recording so intimately after listening to it a countless number of times and have definitely performed versions of each one at one time.
+I know the cast recording so intimately after listening to it a countless number of times and have definitely performed solo versions of each song in the mirror more than once.

 - Natasha, Pierre and the Great Comet of 1812